Guyana holidays : introduction

 Guyana is a wonderful nature and wildlife destination in its infancy, and if you feel the need for more comfortable accommodation and a sandy beach then it can be combined with Venezuela or one of the Caribbean islands such as Tobago or St Lucia.

 Please follow the links to individual regions to see more detail, including images and hotel listings (many of which include reviews by our clients).
-Just click the Regions tab at the top of the page to return to this index at any time.

 “It was the holiday of a lifetime.
 Kaieteur Falls were magnificent and our visit to the Canopy Walkway was spectacular.
 However, the time at Karanambu stood out - we were welcomed and treated as one of the family.
 Even so far from civilisation, Diane serves coffee in demi-tasse.” - PC